 The fact that you are on a website that explains the process of going to Court, probably indicates that you're already in dispute with a business or individual and are looking to take things further, possibly via the Small Claims system.

 Be aware that the Small Claims Court procedures require that you take steps to settle the dispute before going to Court.
-The justice.gov.uk website suggests various methods of Alternative Dispute Resolution (ADR) or Pre-action protocols as they are sometimes known, e.g. Mediation, Arbitration, using an Ombudsman etc. However my opinion is that these forms of ADR are pie in the sky and completely impractical for resolving a Small Claims dispute(*).
+The jargon used is Alternative Dispute Resolution (ADR), also known as Pre-action protocols, e.g. Mediation, Arbitration, using an Ombudsman etc. However my opinion is that these forms of ADR are pie in the sky and completely impractical for resolving a Small Claims dispute(*).
 Having said that, I certainly agree that you should make a determined effort to resolve the matter before going to Court.
 If the Judge believes that you went to Court too early, or without giving the defendant sufficient time to resolve the issue, it will count heavily against you in your Court Hearing and will probably result in you receiving a reduced settlement or worse, your case could be thrown out altogether.

 My recommended Pre-action Protocol is simple enough: Write a (final) letter to the defendant.